-Parent(s) or guardian(s) planning to undertake a home education program for their child(ren) shall inform the Newton Public Schools by completing the Notice of Intent to Pursue a Program of Home Education form prior to commencing a home education program.
-We expect to receive completed applications by August 31st.
-Home education plans are approved for one year at a time.
+Parent(s) or guardian(s) planning to undertake a home education program for their child(ren) shall inform the Newton Public Schools by submitting a Notice of Intent to Pursue a Program of Home Education fourteen (14) days prior to withdrawing the student from school, or by August 31 of the appropriate school year.

 The home education program shall be considered in an equitable, objective, and timely manner.
 Factors that may be considered by the superintendent or his/her designee in deciding whether or not to approve a home education proposal are:

-- An overview of the educational program that is to include subjects and instructional materials to be used.
+An overview of the educational plan for the student including the content, instructional materials, duration and frequency of instruction, methods of instruction, and evaluation.
+This plan should enable the student to make adequate progress in the areas that Massachusetts identifies as essential.
 In order to meet the specific educational needs of their child(ren), the parent(s) or guardian(s) may adjust the material to achieve the goals of the educational program without further notification to the superintendent's office.